PandasThumb/pandasthumb.github.io/_posts/2021/2021-08-20-randomness-is-not.md

 <figure>
 <img src="/uploads/2021/Diffusion640px.png">
 <figcaption>Diffusion, modeled by random movement of molecules.
-By ,
+By Jaap Pol,
 <a href="https://en.wikipedia.org/wiki/Diffusion#/media/File:Diffusion.svg">from Wikimedia Commons</a>, see <a href="https://creativecommons.org/licenses/by/3.0/">its license</a>,</figcaption>
 </figure>